Canadian Institutes of Health Research (CIHR) – Frederick Banting and Charles Best Canada Graduate Scholarships

 Indicators of Personal Characteristics and Interpersonal Skills:

-A student may only accept one CGS M offer.
+Applicants may accept only one CGS M offer.
 If they accept an offer, they will be deemed to have declined any other pending offers (if applicable) will be declined automatically by the Research Portal, and they will not be eligible to receive further offers.

-Awards must be held at the university where the offer of award originates.
-Awards are not intended to be portable between universities; however exceptions may be made in extenuating circumstances at the discretion of the host university, according to the academic and administrative regulations of the host university.
-Awards may be portable within the host university and within the same field (e.g. change of department) as long as award eligibility requirements continue to be met, and at the discretion of the host university.
+Awards must be held at the institution where the offer of award originates.
+Awards are not intended to be portable between institutions; however, exceptions may be made in extenuating circumstances at the discretion of the host institutions, according to the academic and administrative regulations of the host institutions.
+Awards may be portable within the host institution and within the same field (e.g., change of department) as long as award eligibility requirements continue to be met, and at the discretion of the host institution.

-The agencies reserve the right to interpret and enforce the policies and guidelines governing their funding opportunities set out in their published materials.
+The agencies reserve the right to interpret and enforce the policies and guidelines for their funding opportunities set out in their published materials.

-All personal information collected as part of this program is used by the agencies and by the relevant officials in the eligible research institutions to review applications, to administer and monitor awards.
+All personal information collected as part of this program is used by the agencies and by the relevant officials in the eligible research institutions to review applications and to administer and monitor awards.
 It may also be used to determine the most appropriate funding jurisdiction, or to monitor overlap in federal support.
-Details on the use and disclosure of this information by the agencies are described by CIHR in Info Source, by NSERC in the Use and Disclosure of Personal Information Provided to NSERC, by SSHRC in the Protection and Disclosure of Personal Information, and in the relevant program literature.
+Details on the use and disclosure of this information by the agencies are described by CIHR in Info Source, by NSERC in the Use and Disclosure of Personal Information Provided to NSERC, by SSHRC in the Protection and Disclosure of Personal Information: Fellowships and Scholarships, and in the relevant program literature.